The ties may be innocuous, meaningful, or in some cases, may not exist at all. These diagrams are for your further research.

 None of us laymen know a thing about either the Atom or Hydrogen bombs except that the one is an accomplished terror and the other offers promise of being a greater terror yet to come.
 That’s why they are talking about a location in the Ozarks–there are plenty of caves up there, and caves would be useful in handling a dangerous manufacturing and storage operation such as the hydrogen bomb plant.
 (4)

-Of course, other sites were in the running for this proposed H-bomb plant.
+Of course, other sites were also in the running for this proposed H-bomb plant.
 It seemed that power generation for the proposed Ozark site was a concern to President Truman:

 President Truman told Arkansas congressmen James Trimble and Wilbur Mills plainly: